omidarmat/onLearn/threejs.md

 ## Handling resize

 Until now, the canvas is initiated with the viewport size, but the size will not be updated if the screen size is changed.
 To do this you should listen to the `resize` event on the `window` object.
-In the callback provided to the event listener there are basically 3 things to do:
+In the callback provided to the event listener, there are basically 3 things to do:

 1. Update canvas sizes
 2. Update camera's aspect ratio and call `.updateProjectionMatrix()` on the camera